All Products

 Sequence conversion rules

-The GROUP sequence, time-based sequence (TIME), and SIMPLE sequence in DRDS mode are all converted to New sequence (NEW) with better comprehensive performance in AUTO mode.
+Group sequences, time-based sequences (TIME), and SIMPLE sequences in DRDS mode are all converted to New Sequences in AUTO mode, which offer better overall performance.
+For details, see Sequence.

-• The CHARSET and COLLATE statements of the destination AUTO database are the same as those of the source DRDS database.
-Therefore, you cannot manually specify CHARSET or COLLATE in the CREATE DATABASE LIKE or CREATE DATABASE AS statement.
+• The CHARSET and COLLATE of the destination AUTO database match the source DRDS database.
+Specifying CHARSET or COLLATE in CREATE DATABASE LIKE or CREATE DATABASE AS is not supported.

-• The LOCALITY attributes of the source DRDS database and its tables are not configured in the destination AUTO database.
-For more information about the LOCALITY attribute of a DRDS database, see Use the LOCALITY attribute to specify data nodes ( DRDS mode ).
+• The LOCALITY attributes of the source DRDS database and its tables are not carried over to the destination AUTO database.
+For details, see Use the LOCALITY attribute to specify data nodes (DRDS mode).